DreamersJS/express-project1/README.md

 - Provides visual feedback for various actions (e.g., joining a room, sending a message, or logging out).

+5. UpdateUser Component:

+- Allows users to update their profile information.
+- Before making an update request, the component checks if any changes were made compared to the initial user data.

 ### Technologies used